 PROTOTYPE FORMULA • For each unique kind of calculation you perform, you must write out the mathematical formula corresponding to that particular calculation once.
-For example, calculating the number of moles of graphite used in a reaction can be expressed in words (moles of carbon = mass of $carbon \div molar$ mass of carbon) or by using logical variables or abbreviations instead ($n{carbon} = m{carbon} \div MM{carbon}$).
+For example, calculating the number of moles of graphite used in a reaction can be expressed in words (moles of carbon = mass of carbon ÷ molar mass of carbon) or by using logical variables or abbreviations instead ( $n{carbon} = m{carbon}$ ).
 This way, if you arrive at an incorrect result in your calculations, I can at least verify whether you used the correct formula and thus made a simple computational mistake instead of a conceptual mistake.

-"FILLED" FORMULA ● Following the prototype formula, you must then write one example of the equation substituted with your data.
-Continuing the example above, the number of moles of carbon obtain from 10.0000 g of graphite can be written: $n{carbon} = 10.0000 \, \text{g} \, \text{C} \div 12.011 \, \text{g/mol} \, \text{C} = 0.83257 \, \text{mol} \, \text{C}$.
+SUBSTITUTED FORMULA • Following the prototype formula, you must then write one example of the equation substituted with your data.
+Using the example above, the number of moles of carbon obtain from 10.00 g of graphite can be written: $n{carbon} = 10.00 \text{ g C} \div 12.01 \text{ g/mol C} = 0.8326 \text{ mol C}$ .
 If multiple trials are performed, you should mention which trial the data came from.

-TABULATED CALCULATIONS • For each unique type of calculation, you only need to write the prototype formula and the "filled" formula once.
+TABULATED CALCULATIONS • For each unique type of calculation, you only need to write the prototype formula and the substituted formula once.
 If the calculation is repeated multiple times, the rest of the results may simply be tabulated.

-6H
+6H |